finnishmiko/Cheat_Sheets/docker.md

 #
 ```

-## Removing old containers than are not in use
+## Removing old containers that are not in use
 ```
 docker image ls
 docker image prune